 ReqSuite® Requirements Manager (RM)

-In order to allow external tools to call the ReqSuite® RM REST API, these tools need to be registered as “APIUser” in the system.
-API users cannot log into the user interface, whereas tenant admins and simple users cannot access the API.
+In order to allow external tools to call the ReqSuite® RM REST API, these tools need to be registered as “API Users” in the system.
+Human users with the “API User” role will not be able to log into the user interface, while users with the “Administrators” or “Basic Users” role cannot access ReqSuite® RM via its REST API.